hive-engine/nitrous/src/app/help/en/glossary.md

 #### Yield:
 The return on a financial instrument.
 With stocks this is a dividend or the effective rate of interest paid on a bond.

+#### Yield Curve:
+Refers to the relationship between the short- and long-term interest rates of fixed-income securities issued by the U.S. Treasury.

 <hr>